ThomasYeoLab/Kong2022_ArealMSHBM/README.md

 Parcellation Release
 ====

-For each resolution, the relevant parcellations for all HCP subjects were saved as a `64984 x 1029` matrix, where each column corresponds to the parcellation of a single subject.
+For each resolution, the relevant parcellations for all HCP subjects were saved as two `32492 x 1029` matrix, where each column corresponds to the parcellation of a single subject.
+The color table is also attached together.
 The subject order list can be found in here: link_to_be_add.

 For resolution K, the individual areal-level parcellations can be found here:
 + link_to_be_add